Jamisontown - South Penrith

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The area's transport accessibility is excellent; residents typically live 159 meters from the nearest stop.
-On average, there are 242 daily trips across all routes, equating to about 16 weekly trips per stop.
+The accessibility to public transport is rated as excellent, with residents on average being located 159 meters away from their nearest stop.
+On average, there are 242 trips per day across all routes, which translates to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport